Capillary/ecom-api-document/source/includes/_order.md

 Parameter | Type | Description
 -------- | ----- | -----------
-OrderID* | int | Unique id of the order for which you want to update item price OrderItemID | int | Unique id of the order item that you want to update Price | float | New price of the order item
+OrderID* | int | Unique id of the order for which you want to update an item price OrderItemID | int | Unique id of the order item that you want to update Price | float | New price of the order item
-MRP | float | New maximum retail price of the order item ConsiderCurrentPriceandMRP | boolean | Specify `False` to use the new prices specified, `True` to consider the prices of the as per the CP
+MRP | float | New maximum retail price of the order item ConsiderCurrentPriceandMRP | boolean | Specify `False` to use the new prices specified, `True` to consider the prices as per the CP
 ReasonForPriceOverride | string | Specify the reason for updating the order item price

 <aside class="notice">All parameters marked by * and other parameters that are required to update order item price are mandatory. </aside>